meshery/meshery/docs/pages/concepts/logical/designs.md

 - concepts/designs
 ---

 Like a Google Doc, Designs are your primary tool for collaborative authorship of your infrastructure and services.
-A Design describes all the resources and their properties that you want for a single deployment written in YAML based on Meshery’s declarative syntax (see [Meshery Schemas repo](https://github.com/meshery/schemas).
+A Design describes all the resources and their properties that you want for a single deployment written in YAML based on Meshery’s declarative syntax (see [Meshery Schemas repo](https://github.com/meshery/schemas)).
 By default, Designs are stored in your user account, but can be manually exported, programmatically snapshotted, or automatically synchronized to any OCI-compatible registry (e.g. Docker Hub, AWS ECR, and so on), or Git-based repositories (coming in v0.8).
 You can share designs and collaborate in real-time on their creation.
 Designs can be imported, exported, versioned, forked, merged, snapshotted, published, shared, embedded, templatized, and more.

 <!-- ### Using Designs -->

-A Design consists of [Components]({{site.baseurl}}/concepts/logical/components) and [Relationships]]({{site.baseurl}}/concepts/logical/relationships) A Design is the deployable unit in Meshery.
-Designs are how the users can describe the desired infrastructure state.
+As the deployable unit in Meshery, a Design consists of [Components]({{site.baseurl}}/concepts/logical/components) and [Relationships]({{site.baseurl}}/concepts/logical/relationships).
+Designs are how you can describe your desired infrastructure state.
-There cannot be two components with the same name within a Design.
-However, there can be two components with the same name in different Designs.

 ### Design Relationships and Restrictions